Holic75/Baldurs-gate-dnd-3.5/README.md

 – Determines chance to learn a spell by Bards and Mages.
 – Determines bonus to Lore (+3 per point above 10, -3 per point below 8).
 – Gives combat bonuses with certain feats, weapons and armors.
-– Increases all thieving skills (+5% of base value for every point above 10 and -5% for every point below 10, i.e. if the base value of your skill is 50 and you have 18 INT the effective base value will become 50*(100%+8 x 5%) = 50 x 140% = 70).
+– Determines bonus to Find Traps, Open Lock and Set Traps skills (+5% per point above 10, -5% per point below).
 – Increases number of spells per day that can be cast by Mages and Assassins.
 – Increases Saving Throw penalties for Mage and Assassin spells (i.e. effective Saving Throws of spell targets are reduced by 1 per 2 points above 10).
 – Determines the duration of the effect of Maze spell cast on character.